 In the early days following birth, some women will experience a temporary condition commonly known as ‘The Baby Blues’.
 This will generally occur between the third and fifth day after having your baby and can leave you feeling very distressed and/or emotional.
 Some women may worry that the baby blues will affect their ability to bond with their newborn.
 However, it’s important to remember that the baby blues do not typically interfere with the mother-infant bond.
 Most women continue to feel love and affection for their baby despite experiencing temporary emotional changes.

-What does ‘Baby Blues’ look like?
+What does the baby blues look like?

 How common is it?